Tencent/omi/packages/omio/README.md

 ### Scoped CSS

-What's the difference between the `style` and the `staticStyle` method?
+What's the difference between the `css` and the `staticCss` method?
 For example：

 ``` js
 render() {